StephanGocht/VeriPB/README.rst

 ====

-refpy is a tool for verifying refutations (proofs of unsatisfiability) in python and c++.
-A description of the proof file format follows.
+refpy is a tool for verifying refutations (proofs of unsatisfiability) and more (such as verifying that all solutions were found) in python and c++.
+A description of the proof file format can be found below.

-Currently it only supports pseudo-Boolean refutations.
+Currently it only supports pseudo-Boolean proofs.

 WARNING
 =======